 Although you must give people an opportunity to respond, you cannot compel anyone to provide their diversity information.
 However, they may want to take part if they understand they can choose 'prefer not to say' for the questions they would rather not answer.

 Before you start, you should tell people how the data will be used and who will have access to it.
+Read more about how we use the data on the what you need to know tab.
 Make sure you comply with the data protection legislation when you collect, store and process this information.

 Please also remember that the data reported to us can be seen by all authorised signatories and organisation contacts for your firm.